 When my husband and I got married about eight years ago, we hired Hoosier Mama Pies to cater the desserts at our wedding.
-This was back when they just had a tiny little storefront in Ukrainian Village with a couple bistro tables, and they delivered about thirty perfect pies to our big backyard wedding.
+This was back when they just had a tiny little storefront in Ukrainian Village with a couple bistro tables.
+They delivered thirty perfect pies to our big backyard wedding.
 The next day, there were two or three left over, which we packed up and took to the cute little A-frame we rented on the Gold Coast of Minnesota.
-Little did we know that we were honeymooning in pie country, so once we ran out of lemon meringue and sour cherry, we started finding excuses to drive by the local place, Bettys’.
-Their pies were the stuff of imaginary tea parties, and we spent the rest of the week accumulating empty bakery boxes in the kitchen.
+Little did we know that we were honeymooning in pie country.
+So once we ran out of lemon meringue, sour cherry, and banana cream pie, we started finding excuses to drive by Bettys’.
+Their pies were the stuff of imaginary tea parties.
+And we spent the rest of the week accumulating empty bakery boxes in the kitchen.

-While nothing can beat that summer, I have a feeling we’re about to have another summer of pies, and this one is the perfect way to kick things off.
-It’s not really berry or stone-fruit season yet, but I think it’s finally starting to feel like pie season (or maybe that’s just because I’m currently visiting Texas).
+While nothing can beat that summer, I have a feeling we’re about to have another summer of pies.
+And this one is the perfect way to kick things off.
+It’s not really berry or stone-fruit season yet, but I think it’s finally starting to feel like pie season.
 This one in particular is inspired by my favorite toast, topped with honey-sweetened tahini, banana slices, and a little pinch of cardamom.
 Sesame halva has a very sharp and earthy flavor, which works perfectly with mellow creamy flavors like banana and cardamom.
 It’s the banana cream pie you know and love, with just a little extra something.

-One of my favorite things about this pie is that it has halva in two different places: crumbled into the pie filling and sprinkled on top with a few extra banana slices.
+This pie has halva in two different places: crumbled into the filling and sprinkled on top with extra banana slices.
 This gives it a really nice combination of textures.
-The halva sandwiched between the banana slices and cardamom custard gets a bit gooey, with just the slightest bit of grit, and the halva on top has that familiar honeycomb crunch.
-If not for the topping, it wouldn’t have the texture you expect of something with halva in it, and without the halva in the filling, the topping would feel like an afterthought.
+The halva sandwiched between the banana slices and cardamom custard gets a bit gooey, with just the slightest bit of grit.
+And the halva on top has that familiar honeycomb crunch.
+If not for the topping, it wouldn’t have the texture you expect of something with halva in it.
+And without the halva in the filling, the topping would feel like an afterthought.
 But together, it’s my perfect banana cream pie.

 a note on blind baking

-If you do bake with weights, you’ll need to make sure the bottom browns nicely, but that the edges don’t over-brown.
-You can bake it with parchment and weights for the first half, then remove the weights once it’s pretty set, make a foil crown to shield the edge of the crust, and let the bottom bake the rest of the way without the weights (see?
+- If you do bake with weights, you’ll need to make sure the bottom browns nicely, but that the edges don’t over-brown.
+You can bake it with parchment and weights for the first half, then remove the weights once set, make a foil crown to shield the edge of the crust, and let the bottom bake the rest of the way without the weights (see?
 Such a pain).
-In my experience, it’s really hard to get it to bake perfectly evenly this way, and the edges usually get a little too toasty even with the foil shield.
+In my experience, it’s really hard to get it to bake perfectly evenly this way.
+The edges usually get a little too toasty even with the foil shield.
 Plus the bottom doesn’t turn out quite as flaky and tender as I like.

-If you choose to bake without weights (yes, join the dark side!), just make sure that the edges of the crust extend over the side very slightly, be sure to let the dough rest and chill long enough, and dock the heck out of it (including once again a few minutes into baking, because it will probably start puffing up a little bit).
-There’s kind of an art to letting the edges protrude slightly to make sure they don’t melt down the sides, and an art to making sure the bottom doesn’t puff up too much, but once you get it right, it results in a perfectly evenly baked and flaky crust.
+- If you choose to bake without weights (yes, join the dark side!), you’ll have to do a few things differently.
+Make sure that the edges of the crust extend over the side very slightly.
+Also be sure to let the dough rest and chill long enough.
+And dock the heck out of it (including a few minutes into baking as it starts to puff up).
+There’s kind of an art to letting the edges extend slightly to make sure they don’t melt down the sides.
+And there’s an art to making sure the bottom doesn’t puff up too much.
+But once you get it right, it results in a perfectly evenly baked and flaky crust.

 And if you just can’t be bothered, remember that there’s absolutely no shame in using a commercially frozen pie crust.Print